Ewa6/quoteable-service/docs/tutorials/update-subscribers-quote-preferences.md

 Now that you've learned how to update a subscriber's quote preferences, you can:

-- pdate other subscriber details like delivery method or frequency.
+- Update other subscriber details like delivery method or frequency.
 - Retrieve the updated subscriber information to confirm changes.
 - Use this method to build a preference management feature in your application.